leecade/offline-todo-api/README.md

 text    | string    | **Required**.
 The todo text updated | timestamp | **Required**.
 Last updated time

-Note.
-PUTs that have `updated` timestamps that are less than updated timestamps that are stored against any given record on the server will be rejected with `409 Conflict`.
-If the timestamp is equal to the alue stored on the server it will return `409 Conflict` if the text is different, otherwise it will accept it.

 ### DELETE /todos/:id - delete a todo

 ```